Fraud prevention: How to stay safe from bank fraud.

 But what happens when that source appears to be your financial institution?
 And what about when they’re so convincing that you don’t even question it?

-Terms like “bank fraud”, “impersonation fraud”, and “phishing scams” all refer to this exact issue — when fraudsters pose as representatives of your bank to gain access to our financial accounts and money.
+Terms like “bank inspector scam”, “spoofing fraud”, and “phishing scams” all refer to this exact issue—when fraudsters pose as representatives of your bank to gain access to our financial accounts and money.
+It’s an increasingly frequent concern affecting people across Canada, including one Chilliwack woman who reportedly lost $22,000 after someone called her posing as a bank security team member.

-So, what does bank fraud actually look like?
+So, what does bank inspector fraud actually look like?
 How can you spot it if and when it happens to you?
-With more and more of these instances occurring in recent weeks, let’s talk fraud prevention.
+With more and more of these instances occurring in recent weeks, let’s talk bank inspector fraud and how to prevent it.

 What bank fraud looks like.